Lose Your Delusion

 Lose Your Delusion is the seventh overall studio album by Massachusetts-based melodic hardcore band A Wilhelm Scream, and the fifth album under the A Wilhelm Scream name.
-It was released on April 14, 2022 on Creator-Destructor Records.
-This is the first AWS in 9 years since their sixth studio album Partycrasher, as well as their first album to not include long-time guitarist Mike Supina, who left the band in 2018 and was replaced by Senses Fail guitarist Jason Milbank in 2019.
+It was released on April 14, 2022, on Creator-Destructor Records.
+This is the first AWS in 9 years since their sixth studio album Partycrasher, as well as their first album to feature Senses Fail guitarist Jason Milbank who relieved Mike Supina in 2019, though the latter did provide some guitar parts on the record.